Car finance claim eligibility check

 Car Finance Claims: Mis-selling happens when you do not receive the key information needed to make an informed decision.
 For example, hidden commissions may have increased the cost of your car finance.
 We can help you make a car finance claim and recoup your losses.

 Your Choice Matters: Car Claim Specialists is a trading name of The Claims Experts Ltd, a Claims Management Company (CMC) Authorised and regulated by the Financial Conduct Authority.
 You are not required to use the services of a CMC and can make a claim directly yourself or through the Financial Ombudsman Service (FOS).
-Our check is 100% free.
-If we identify a valid claim, we’ll present the results and may suggest submitting a claim on your behalf, but you are under no obligation to proceed.
 We work on a no win, no fee basis and a fee is only payable if a cash refund is successfully recovered.
 However, this excludes cancellation charges for any claim cancelled after the 14-day cooling-off period.
-You’ll have the chance to review our terms and conditions once we complete our initial work and identify a valid claim.

 No Win, No Fee: You pay nothing unless your claim succeeds.
 A fee of 15% to 30% plus VAT applies to successful claims, depending on the level of redress secured.
 A cancellation fee may apply after the 14-day cooling-off period or if you submit a duplicate claim through more than one provider for the same agreement.
-Following the Supreme Court ruling on 1st August 2025, the Financial Conduct Authority said consumers could receive around £700 per agreement on average where discretionary commission arrangements or other unfair practices made the finance agreement unfair.
+Following the FCA’s confirmed motor finance redress scheme on 30 March 2026, many drivers could be owed compensation where hidden commission or poor disclosure made their agreement unfair.
+The FCA says around 12.1 million agreements may fall within the scheme, with average payouts of about £830 per agreement.
+However, the final amount will depend on each case.

 Fees: Successful claims made through Car Claim Specialists are subject to fees, charged in line with your terms of business.
 These range from 15% to 30% exclusive of VAT, depending on the level of redress you receive.